baajur/benchmarks/README.md

 ## Disclaimer

 It is hard to write fair tests at the moment since DataFusion is at such an early stage of development and only has a small subset of the functionality of Apache Spark.

+This repo is badly organized and benchmarking is quite manual at the moment.
+I hope to clean this up soon.

 # Benchmarks